-The digital copy of Issue 4 will go live Saturday March 18th, starting 10AM UK time via our Bigcartel shop.
-Starting this day and until Sunday April 2nd at 10PM UK time you can also pre-order a hard copy of Issue 3 which includes a digital copy of Issue 4 for free because we love you.
+The digital copy of Issue 4 is now live via our Bigcartel shop.
+You can also order a hard copy of Issue 3 which includes a digital copy of Issue 4 for free because we love you.

 Note about digital orders: if you have any trouble downloading the digital issues, just reply to the order email and we’ll resend a download link to you!